borbware/unity-basics-course/gamedev/gameindustry.md

   * VR breakthrough not coming?
     * Metaverse rebranding
     * [John Carmack keynote: "we have lapsed VR users, but there are no lapsed mobile phone users"](https://www.youtube.com/watch?v=BnSUk0je6oo)
+    * Apple's new VR headset could bring more users, though???

 ## Consolidation